TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 No problem, there's a simple solution.
 At full power the heat pump is producing more than 9kW of heat, the same as an electric shower.
 In cold weather, an electric shower keeps the water hot by reducing the flow rate.
 We should be able to shower indefinitely if we reduce the flow rate to 4L/min.

-Except, it doesn't work.
+Except it doesn't work.
 If you go below 6L/min, the water goes cold.

-## Blending Valve
+## Mixer Valve

 It doesn't make any sense.
 The heat pump is still producing 9kW of heat.
 The same heat into a lower volume of water should mean hotter water.
-The only thing I could think of was the blending valve that keeps the delivered hot water temperature stable while the output from the heat exchanger drops from 60+°C to 50°C .
+The only thing I could think of was the mixing valve that keeps the delivered hot water temperature stable while the output from the heat exchanger drops from 60+°C to 50°C .

-The blending valve has a 20-55°C range with an adjustment knob to select temperature from 1 to 6.
+The mixing valve has a 20-55°C range with an adjustment knob to select temperature from 1 to 6.
 After some experimenting, we ended up with a setting of 5.5 to ensure water hot enough to keep everyone happy.
 Which should be around 52°C.

 “It goes cold at low flow rates” is a very subjective statement from someone shivering in the shower.
 I decided to do some science and measure temperature at the bathroom tap at different flow rates.
 To minimize the number of variables I used stored hot water.
 The heat pump isn't running.
 I checked the temperature at the start and end of my tests to make sure the store temperature hadn’t had time to drop during testing.